twpayne/chezmoi/docs/REFERENCE.md

 For machine-specific control of umask, set the `umask` configuration variable in chezmoi's configuration file.

-## Template evaluation
+## Template execution

-chezmoi evaluates templates using [`text/template`](https://pkg.go.dev/text/template).
+chezmoi executes templates using [`text/template`](https://pkg.go.dev/text/template).
 The result is treated differently depending on whether the target is a file or a symlink.